zero-pytagoras/Ansible-Homework-YuvalBD/SUGGESTIONS.md

 none existing

 ### Ansible
+- inventory full with details but clear who these detailed clients are
+  - there are no instructions regarding the detailed clients either
 - playbook seems to be written in correct manner, but you are using `readme.sh` which does not exists in the project

 ### OSChecker